aminghrz/LangChit/README.md

 - Monitor token usage with long conversations (Use [LangFuse](https://langfuse.com/))
 - Consider adjusting summary triggers based on your use case
 - Implement rate limiting for production use
+- Web search results add to token consumption - use RAG mode for efficiency

 ## Contributing